Manhattan’s Top Criminal Lawyer

 646-386-5955

-Warrant Office in Manhattan for New York County – Visit the website of the New York State Unified Court System to find information about the Supreme Court, Criminal Branch for New York County (Manhattan).
+Warrant Office in NYC for New York County – Visit the website of the New York State Unified Court System to find information about the Supreme Court, Criminal Branch for New York County (Manhattan).
 Find information on the warrant office in Manhattan in New York City.
 The responsibilities of the warrant office and the warrant officer include: maintaining records regarding bench warrants and arrest warrants, lodging bench warrants and arrest warrants with correctional facilities, apprehending defendants with an active warrant, proving information to field investigators, and verifying the status of an arrest warrant issued by the court.

 Warrant Office